influxdata/telegraf/plugins/inputs/snmp/README.md

   ## SNMP version; can be 1, 2, or 3.
   # version = 2

+  ## Translator for OIDs
+  ## Valid values are "netsnmp" which calls snmptranslate and snmptable,
+  ## and "gosmi" which uses the gosmi library
+  # translator = "netsnmp"

   ## Path to mib files
   # path = ["/usr/share/snmp/mibs"]